Complete Next-to-Next-to-Leading-Order QCD Correction to $J/\psi \to 3\gamma$ Decay

-In this Letter, we address these questions by computing the next-order QCD correction to $J/\psi \to 3\gamma$—the next-to-next-to-leading-order (NNLO) QCD correction, a formidable quasi-$2\to 3$ two-loop calculation.
+In this Letter, we address these questions by computing the next-order QCD correction to $J/\psi \to 3\gamma$—the next-to-next-to-leading-order (NNLO) QCD correction. {Since the initial particle $J/\psi$ is a $c\bar{c}$ bound state, this is a quasi-$2\to 3$ two-loop calculation}.
 This requires pushing the frontier of loop calculations with available computational tools.
 We propose a systematic prescription to avoid negative decay or production rates in perturbative QCD expansions for exclusive processes, and present a state-of-the-art theoretical prediction with significantly improved agreement with the latest BESIII data.

 Before describing the calculation, we present the results for $\Gamma(J/\psi \rightarrow 3 \gamma)$: